Skip to main content

 • Use a Metronome: Set a metronome to a slow tempo.
 Focus on fitting each three-syllable group precisely into one click of the metronome.

 • Master One Division at a Time: Break down the composition.
-Practice one 2-beat or 4-beat division repeatedly until it becomes comfortable before moving to the next.
+Practice one 4-beat division repeatedly until it becomes comfortable before moving to the next.

 • Play on Tabla/Pakhawaj: Once the recitation is fluent, transfer the composition to your instrument.
 Focus on producing clear, powerful strokes (*nikas*) as this composition demands strength and clarity.